-Four.
-Give a minimal response

-When your customer asks you an open-ended question like, “How are your children?” you can give a minimal response this way: “My children are great.
+When your customer asks you an open-ended question like, “How are your children?” you can give a minimal response this way: “My kids are great.
 What can I do for you today?”

 Five.
 Ask closed-ended questions

 Avoid asking a talkative caller an open-ended question because they will go on and on in their response.
 Ask closed-ended questions that require only a one-word response like, “Will tomorrow at 10:00 am work for you?”
 Generally speaking, asking two to three closed-ended questions back to back will put you back in control of the call.

-[Draft 2]